 This is funding that is agreed for a short term.
-This type of funding is to enable school to provide additional support for children who require support in the immediate time frame, but who may not require an EHCP.
+This type of funding is to enable school to provide additional support for children who require support in the immediate time frame, but who may not require an EHCP or information is being gathered for one.